 In a musical and theatrical journey, Forgotten Voices highlights how musical roots encompass harmonies and rhythms of West Africa, which then became Freedom Songs, Spirituals and Blues, and continued on through Ragtime, Dixieland, Country, Swing, BeBop, Jazz, Gospel, Rock n’ Roll and beyond.

-Forgotten Voices will be performed and recorded on stage in Skylight’s Cabot Theatre in front of a small, invited audience following current safety protocols.
+Forgotten Voices was performed and recorded on stage in Skylight’s Cabot Theatre in front of a small, invited audience following current safety protocols.
 It will be available online beginning Juneteenth Day, June 19 through July 18, 2021.

 Forgotten Voices Creative Team